tryforge/ForgeDB/README.md

     ]
 })
 ```
-And voi-la, you bot now has been connected a database.
+And voi-la, you bot now has been connected to a database.

 ### How to use Events
 Once you configure your database you will head over to the main file of your bot and you will type this